 Yet it goes much deeper.
-For the same laws of nature of that warn our consciences against killing in cold blood or stealing, also incline us toward owning our own things and protecting the things we own.
-And perhaps most importantly, they also teach that our greatest property is our own life, and that such a property must be defended.
+For the same laws of nature that warn our consciences against killing in cold blood or stealing, also incline us toward owning our own things and protecting the things we own.
+And perhaps most importantly, they also teach that our greatest property is our own life and that such property must be defended.
 In fact, because God has given us life, we have a duty to defend it.

 When enlightenment philosopher John Locke wrote his great exposition on Natural Law in “Two Treatises of Government,” he made these points clearly: